anton-selitskiy/SyncNet/README.md

 # SyncNet

 This repository contains the demo for the audio-to-video synchronisation network (SyncNet).
-This network can be used for audio-visual synchronisation tasks including:
-1. Removing temporal lags between the audio and visual streams in a video;
-2. Determining who is speaking amongst multiple faces in a video.

 Please cite the paper below if you make use of the software.